 Modify clause 5.2.2 as follows:

 A routing metric is used to find an optimal routing path from a device to the mesh root.
-Several metrics may be used in an L2R mesh tree.
-The metrics in use are determined by the mesh root and are propagated to the other devices through TC IEs.
-The PQM List field in a TC IE indicates the PQM(s) currently used.
+The metric in use is determined by the mesh root and is propagated to the other devices through TC IEs.
+The PQM field in a TC IE indicates the PQM currently used.
 When a device receives a TC IE, it retrieves the PQM therein.
 It measures or calculates the corresponding metric between itself and the source of the TC IE and records the value as the incoming link metric of the neighbor.
 This value is added to the PQM from the TC IE and recorded as the PQM of the neighbor in the NT.
 Before transmitting its own TC IE, a device browses its NT and finds the best PQM value.
 This value becomes the device's own PQM and is included in the TC IE to be transmitted.

 NLM IEs may be used to exchange the incoming link metrics of each neighbor found in the NT.
 NLM IEs are used to determine the mutual link between two neighbors based on the incoming metric (measured or calculated by the device) and outgoing metrics (retrieved from the NLM IE from a neighbor) when symmetric links cannot be assumed in the L2R mesh tree.
 The mutual link metric may be the arithmetic average or the geometric average of the incoming and the outgoing link metric and its calculation is out of the scope of this document.
-If NLM IEs are used, the PQM of the corresponding metrics are calculated based on the mutual link metrics.
+If NLM IEs are used, the PQM of the corresponding metric is calculated based on the mutual link metric.
 When a device receives a TC IE or a NLM IE, it updates the PQM, the incoming link metric from and the outgoing link metric to the corresponding neighbor if needed.
 Table 11 provides the metric identifier values defined by this recommended practice used in the TC IEs and NLM IEs.

 Modify the first sentence of clause 5.2.3.1 as follows:

-When hop-by-hop routing is used, each device selects the next hop from its NT based on the metric(s) without the knowledge of the entire path to the mesh root.
+When hop-by-hop routing is used, each device selects the next hop from its NT based on the PQM without the knowledge of the entire path to the mesh root.

 Modify Figure 32 as follows: